 One night, my dad forgot to warn me about a heat.
 I was older, finishing high school.
 I had been pushing manure and mucking stalls for years.
 I was a pro.
 But I pulled a rookie mistake that night in that stall with that in-heat animal: I turned my back to her.
 As I was depositing her cow pies into the corner chute, I remember catching a quick glimpse of her behind me.
 She towered over me with her front hooves in the air, and she was about to drop her 1500-pound body on top of me.
 As fast as my muscles could react to the moment, I leaped over the gate in front of me.
 In the process, her hooves grazed the length of my back and left a long bruise and sensitive peeled back skin.
 I tolerated the injury without seeking medical assistance, and it healed over a few weeks.
 But the moment was terrifying and has stayed with me to this day.
 I was incredibly lucky.
 I had known people to break bones, lose limbs, and even die in similar circumstances.

 My story is far from unique.
 These interactions with animals are the norm for many farmers, farm managers, and farmhands.
 But their documentation can be sporadic.
-My incident resulted in a “you didn’t tell me!” verbal confrontation between my father in the milkhouse, but nothing else.
+My incident resulted in a “you didn’t tell me!” verbal confrontation with my father in the milkhouse, but nothing else.
 You won’t find many of these interactions with animals flipping through letters and pictures in an A/C blasted archive unless they ended in death or featured a heroic story.
 The physical and psychological presence of everyday animals can get lost in history, and this presence is inevitably replaced by something else.
 Sometimes it is something that is idealized.
 Sometimes it is standardized, or maybe made more complicated and theoretical.
 Regardless, these everyday physical interactions are crucial for understanding human-animal relationships, because they have impacted the decisions humans have made for animals and about animals throughout history.

 Take, for example, the adoption of AI (artificial insemination) technologies.
 American Breeders Service newsletters log the early days of the AI using frozen semen, a practice widely adopted by farmers by the 1950s.
 One newsletter from 1954 featured a cartoon of a male farmer hanging from a ceiling light to escape an aggressive bull.
 The caption revealed he called “Joe Smith the inseminator” to tell him he’d like to give “artificial breeding a try.”
 Frozen semen revolutionized animal agriculture, enabling dairy farmers, in particular, to have access to prestigious studs found across the country and even around the world.
 But as the cartoon suggested, it also changed a farmer’s physical relationship to their cattle in the breeding process.
 They didn’t have to keep a bull on their dairy farm, and they could limit the time they spent moving animals and standing in enclosed pens with them during breeding.